 The DMZ Tour

 With that said, here is a quick glimpse of the DMZ tour.
 Photos and short writes up to show you what to expect.
-You may consider this post as a Cosmojin review.
-Or You could book your package from Trazy.

-And one more thing I thought I’d share – remember to get abreast of any news development from North Korea.
+And one more thing I thought I’d share – remember to stay abreast of any news development from North Korea.
 Any developments that lead to tension between the two countries can ultimately lead to a cancellation of the DMZ tour.

 On that note, I wish you a clear, sunny day for your visit.
+Read on.

 1st Stop: Imjingak Resort